-The scope of our work is:
+- The scope of our work is:

-if necessary, to amend the Document to ensure that it is suitable for your disclosed requirements and circumstances.
+- if necessary, to amend the Document to ensure that it is suitable for your disclosed requirements and circumstances.

-This means that it is very important that you inform us about any information that you think may be material to the preparation of the Document or about the purpose for which the Document is to be used.
+- This means that it is very important that you inform us about any information that you think may be material to the preparation of the Document or about the purpose for which the Document is to be used.
 The possible damage to you or to your interests if the Document is not correct is one such important material piece of information that you should disclose to us.

 How we will perform our work

-review the Document; and
+- review the Document; and

-engage in reasonable correspondence and/or communications with you that is relevant to our work under the Document Review Service or that is required to clarify your requirements or to resolve ambiguities in information provided by you that is material to the performance of the Document Review Service.
-Subject to our fair use restrictions (see paragraph 9), we will endeavour to respond to your correspondence and communications as fast as we can, but do not guarantee any particular response time.
+- engage in reasonable correspondence and/or communications with you that is relevant to our work under the Document Review Service or that is required to clarify your requirements or to resolve ambiguities in information provided by you that is material to the performance of the Document Review Service.
+Subject to our fair use restrictions (see paragraph 7), we will endeavour to respond to your correspondence and communications as fast as we can, but do not guarantee any particular response time.

 What we will not do

-The Document Review Service does not include:
+- The Document Review Service does not include:

-proofreading data you have inputted for typographical errors;
+- proofreading data you have inputted for typographical errors;

 Where the Document is a will or a trust:

-We do not give personal, corporate or specialised tax advice and we strongly recommend that you engage a specialist to provide this advice for you.
+- We do not give personal, corporate or specialised tax advice and we strongly recommend that you engage a specialist to provide this advice for you.

-To execute a valid will you must have the requisite mental capacity at the time of execution.
+- To make a valid will you must have the requisite mental capacity at the time of signing.
 If you instruct us to review a will, we shall proceed on the basis that the testator has mental capacity, and is of the minimum age for the relevant jurisdiction to make a will.
 If this is not the case, this could be grounds for challenging the will's validity which could adversely affect the intended beneficiaries.
 If you are concerned about this we would suggest that you contact us to discuss the matter further.

-We do not assume any responsibility nor will we accept liability for failing to provide later advice on the terms of any will or trust prepared using the System should future taxation changes or any other changes in the law render their terms inappropriate.
+- We do not assume any responsibility nor will we accept liability for failing to provide later advice on the terms of any will or trust prepared using the System should future taxation changes or any other changes in the law render their terms inappropriate.
 The responsibility for future reviews of the terms of your will or trust rests with you.
 We advise you to have your will reviewed regularly and at least every 2-3 years to make sure that the Document continues to meet your requirements.